josegarciav/josegarciav.github.io/_pages/cv.md

   * [Dominican Tax Administration](https://dgii.gov.do/Paginas/default.aspx)
   * Duties included:
     * Collaborated in developing the analytics & machine learning feedback system to label taxpayers as risky or not risky.
-    * Automated mitigation treatment data pipelines, linking risk estimates to potential preventive and corrective actions.
-This accelerated the decision-making process for identifying and prioritizing tax evasion by 4x.
+    * Mapped shareholding structures using graph theory (NetworkX, Bokeh) to identify central entities and uncover hidden transactional relationships, improving the detection and prioritization of tax evasion cases by 2x.
-    * Developed various models including linear regression, decision trees, PCA, and clustering.
+    * Built models such as linear regression, decision trees, PCA, and clustering.
     * Created the Data Warehouse inventory eCatalog, a Shiny (R) solution mapping all data infrastructure used for risk estimations (metadata, data dictionaries, data lineage).
 This streamlined the process of identifying data sources by 5x.

   <!-- * Supervisor: Marhiel Diaz -->